Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 However, American Express goes above and beyond what is required by the law to support the men and women of the National Guard.

 Why do they do this?
 I don't think it's out of the goodness of their heart.
-I think it's due to AMEX's lawyer's interpretation of the SCRA and Military Lending Act (MLA) laws.
+I think it's due to Amex's lawyer's interpretation of the SCRA and Military Lending Act (MLA) laws.
 AMEX proceeds with an abundance of caution with how they treat military servicemembers, no matter what their activation status.

-AMEX has probably calculated that rather than risk lawsuits, federal legal action, and bad press from negative treatment of servicemembers, they would rather just not charge fees to US military and be done with it.
+American Express has probably calculated that rather than risk lawsuits, federal legal action, and bad press from negative treatment of servicemembers, they would rather just not charge fees to US military and be done with it.

 What Happens When My Title 10/32 Orders End?